nelmio/alice/doc/fixtures-refactoring.md

 Additionally, you can pass in a list of defined parameters as the last argument to the `Loader` class to prepare the initial set of values.

+**Warning**: Parameters cannot be composite or dynamic.
+See #354 for more information.

 Next chapter: [Customize Data Generation](customizing-data-generation.md)<br />
 Previous chapter: [Handling Relations](relations-handling.md)